 - In the bowl of stand mixer, combine water and yeast.
 Allow yeast to grow foamy.
 (About 5 minutes.)

-- Using low-speed, stir 2 cups of flour and salt into the watery yeast.
-While continually mixing or stirring, gradually add more flour until the dough just begins to leave the sides of the bowl.
-Do not overmix — once it starts leaving the sides of the bowl, you're done.
+- Mix in 2 cups of flour and salt on low speed.
+Continue adding the rest a little at a time until the dough just begins to leave the sides of the bowl.
+Do not over-mix.

-- Switch to the kneading hook and knead for until the dough is smooth and elastic.
+- Switch to the kneading hook and knead until the dough is smooth and elastic.
 (About 4 minutes.)

-- Turn the dough onto a floured board and gently shape it into a long, thick log.
-With a sharp knife, cut the log into 10 equal pieces.
+- Turn the dough onto a floured board and shape it into a long, thick log.
+Cut the log into 10 equal pieces.
 Lightly roll each piece into a 6-inch circle about ¼ an inch thick.

 - Preheat the oven to 500°F / 260°C. Move a rack to the lowest position in the oven.

-- Place the dough circles on the lined baking sheet and cover with a thin towel.
-Let them rise for 30 minutes.
-They won't double in size but they do need to rest.
+- Place the dough circles on the baking sheet and cover them with a thin towel.
+Let them rest for 30 minutes.

-- Bake on the bottom oven rack for 5 to 6 minutes.
-They will puff as they cook.
-Transfer them immediately to a wire rack to cool.
+- Bake on the bottom oven rack for 5 to 6 minutes then transfer immediately to a wire rack to cool.